sunfounder/picar-x/docs/source/python_face_detection.rst

 Object Detection using Haar feature-based cascade classifiers is an effective object detection method proposed by Paul Viola and Michael Jones in their paper, "Rapid Object Detection using a Boosted Cascade of Simple Features" in 2001.

-It is a machine learning based approach where a cascade function is trained from a lot of positive and negative images.
-It is then used to detect objects in other images.
-Object Detection using Haar feature-based cascade classifiers is an effective object detection method proposed by Paul Viola and Michael Jones in their paper, "Rapid Object Detection using a Boosted Cascade of Simple Features" in 2001.
-It is a machine learning based approach where a cascade function is trained from a lot of positive and negative images.
-It is then used to detect objects in other images.
+This is a machine learning based approach, where a cascade function is trained from a large quantity of positive and negative images, and then used to detect objects in other images.

-Here we will work with face detection.
-Initially, the algorithm needs a lot of positive images (images of faces) and negative images (images without faces) to train the classifier.
-Then we need to extract features from it.
-For this, Haar features shown in the below image are used.
-They are just like our convolutional kernel.
-Each feature is a single value obtained by subtracting sum of pixels under the white rectangle from sum of pixels under the black rectangle.
+When working with face detection, the algorithm will initially need a large quantity of positive images (images of faces) and negative images (images without faces) to train the classifier.
+From there, the facial features will then need to be extracted.
+For this, Haar features shown in the below image are used, similar to the convolutional kernel.
+Each feature is a single value obtained by subtracting the sum of pixels under the white rectangle, from the sum of pixels under the black rectangle.

 .. image:: img/haar_features.jpg